sphericalcylinder/MetalCompute/README.md

 # Issues

 I'm not a GitHub Repository Manager<sup>TM</sup> and don't have a solid issue format.
 Just state the issue, provide error messages if applicable, and do other stuff.
+Basically be reasonable.

 ### The end :)